jakamkon/eks-demos/README.md

     kubectl apply -f 1_simple-service.yaml
     kubectl get svc service -o wide

+### You can test the new service from inside one of the pods
+    kubectl exec webapp1 -ti -- /bin/bash
+    for i in $(seq 10); do curl service;done

 ### Forward service port to a localport
     kubectl port-forward service/service 8080:80
 ### Click on top right on triple bar and choose Traffic/Ports then Host1 port 8080

 ### Service will create an endpoint for each pod
     kubectl get endpoints service -o yaml

+### Where are those pods running?
+    kubectl get nodes
+    kubectl describe nodes

+### Check which node is used to run this pod
+    kubectl describe pods webapp1